JoseiPG1/JoseiPG1.github.io/_pages/about.md

 ## News

+- 02-2024 : I am starting uploading my personal notes on General Relativity.
+I've added a computation of the Riemann curvature and the variation of the
+Ricci tensor.
 - 02-2024 : I've upload a new document on how to build the Polynomial Affine Gravity action in two dimensions.
-Warning, this note is handwritten!
+Warning, this note is handwritten!.
 - 12-2023 : New article upload to arxiv: [Inflationary scenarios in an effective polynomial affine model of gravity](https://browse.arxiv.org/abs/2312.07312).
 - 12-2023 : I give a talk at "7th Winter Workshop @Valencia".